plasticneko/bulma-templates/README.md

 ### Notes

 I've added a "clean" branch for markup cleanups.
-A lot of these templates have uncessary HTML tags, aside from one or two, and I aim to clean them all.
+A lot of these templates have uncessary HTML tags, aside from one or two.

 If you're finding that your footers are not tied to the very bottom of the page, take a look at [Philip Walton's Sticky Footer](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/).

+A lot of these templates are not up to date with the current Bulma framework version.

+Please support Jeremy Thomas and the Bulma framework on [Patreon](https://www.patreon.com/jgthms).

 ### Legend